PRIOR TO YOUR STUDENT’S ARRIVAL

-If your student limits what she/he brings and packs wisely, all necessary items will fit.
+If your student limits what they bring and packs wisely, all necessary items will fit.
 If you and your student are the first to arrive in the room, try to wait for the other roommate(s) to arrive and allow the students to make room decisions together.
 Remember the day is stressful and time is very limited.
 While everyone wants to be settled as soon as possible, final room arrangements do not need to be decided on move-in day.

 What if something in your student’s room needs repair?

 A resident must utilize the online service request system to request repairs be made in his/her room.
 Once a request has been made, it is prioritized and typically responded to in several days.
 At peak times, at the beginning and end of each semester, the timeline may take a bit longer.
-A student concerned about the response time is encouraged to contact his/her Area Director or Resident Assistant.
+A student concerned about the response time is encouraged to contact their Area Director or Resident Assistant.

 Can my student decorate their room?

 We encourage students to personalize their living spaces.
-Refer to the Student Housing Contract for full details.
+Refer to the Resource Guide for full details.
 When hanging items on the walls and other surfaces, avoid using strong tape (clear packing, duct) as these can cause damage and leave residue.
 Your student will be held responsible for any damage they do to the room.